huffmanks/code-share/src/content/cheatsheets/postgresql.md

           VALUES ('john_doe', NOW());
         codeLang: sql
         comment: "Make sure values match the column data types."
+      - label: Insert multiple rows
+        description: Inserts multiple rows in a single query.
+        code: |
+          INSERT INTO users (username, created_at)
+          VALUES
+          ('john_doe', NOW()),
+          ('jane_smith', NOW());
+        codeLang: sql
+        comment: "Efficient way to insert multiple records at once."
+      - label: Update a row in a table
+        description: Modifies data in a specific row.
+        code: UPDATE users SET username = 'new_name' WHERE id = 1;
+        codeLang: sql
+        comment: "Ensure the WHERE clause is used to avoid updating all rows."
   - title: Indexing
     description: Commands for creating and managing indexes.
     items: